Skip to content

 Logs and events, live.

-Container resource graphs and runtime log persistence beyond the in-flight chunks are roadmap.
-The agent emits structured JSON; pipe it wherever your existing log/metric pipeline lives.
+Container metrics and long-term log retention are roadmap.
+The agent emits structured JSON — pipe it wherever your existing observability stack lives.

 09 Collaboration